-At least 13 killed in northern Syria after U.S. counterterrorism operation, local first responders say
+At least a dozen killed, including children, after U.S. raid in northern Syria, first responders say

 Residents in the northern Idlib province said they heard helicopters about 1 a.m. local time, and later, the sound of heavy clashes.
 Unconfirmed reports circulated that American forces were hunting a leader of the Islamic State or another local jihadist group.
 “There were no U.S. casualties.
 More information will be provided as it becomes available,” Pentagon spokesman John Kirby said in a statement.

+The sound was not unfamiliar in the area — helicopters often arrived to switch out Turkish troops stationed nearby, he said.
+But this was different.

+“The sound was horrible," he said.
+He went to his roof, he said, and saw machine gun fire emanating from one of the helicopters.
+The clashes and the sounds from the helicopters subsided around 4 a.m., he said.

+Residents said the raid had targeted a two-story house about a mile from the Turkish border.
 The White Helmets said its first responders initially could not access the area because of the heavy clashes and bombardment that preceded the U.S. operation.
 Helicopters left, and the clashes ended shortly after 3 a.m. local time, they said in a statement.

 Videos circulating on social media, which The Washington Post was not able to immediately verify, captured what appeared to be the raid and its aftermath.
 In one widely circulated video, the sound of heavy gunfire can be heard, as what appear to be muzzle flashes, possibly from a helicopter, are seen above the skyline.
-Another grainy video showed a house seemingly on fire, and a call over loudspeakers could be heard warning children to leave.
+Other videos captured the sound of someone speaking in Arabic over a loudspeaker, telling children in the house to come out.

+“The area is surrounded by land and air," the person can be heard saying.
+“The children are without blame.
+If there are children, they should come to me."

+Photographs purportedly showing the house, taken by a local journalist early Thursday, showed a section of the top floor partially collapsed, and damage to walls that had left rebar exposed.
+Pictures of the interior showed a sitting room in disarray, and other areas where blood and scattered debris were visible.

 Fahim reported from Istanbul.